ilovehackathons/tchain/assets/guides/markdown/gafa-replacement.md

 ---
-title: Find replacement for internet giants
+title: Trading on centralized exchanges
-category: digital
+category: Degen
 ---

-# Find replacement for internet giants
+# Trading on centralized exchanges

 Google, Facebook, 🍏 and any other tech monsters are harvesting data about their users and that's a bad thing for you and the environment.